 Who is at risk of Ketamine overdose?

 There are a few factors that can increase the risk of Ketamine overdose in an individual.
 For example, the risk of overdosing on ketamine is higher when it is taken in combination with other drugs or alcohol.
+The misuse of illicit ketamine significantly increases the risk of addiction and chronic health problems.

 It is also important to note that people who have a history of substance abuse are more likely to overdose than those who do not have a history of substance abuse.
 Additionally, people who take high doses, mix different types of ketamine, or have been taking ketamine over a long period are at greater risk for Ketamine withdrawal and overdose.
+Ketamine is often used as a club drug, which further elevates the risk of accidental injury and health complications.

 Those who are most vulnerable include recreational users, mental health patients, and younger people, who may have less impulse control and may not yet be aware of the dangers of illicit drugs, are especially vulnerable.

-Can Ketamine interact with other drugs?
+Can Ketamine interact with other drugs and cause adverse effects?

 Yes, Ketamine can interact with other drugs.
 Different classes of medications can interact with Ketamine in different ways.
 For example, certain antidepressants and antipsychotics may increase the risk of side effects when taken with Ketamine.
+Intranasal ketamine, used for analgesia and treatment of depression, also has potential for abuse and toxicity in chronic misuse.

 That is why it is important to discuss any other medications you are currently taking with your healthcare provider before taking Ketamine to ensure there are no interactions that could be dangerous or cause adverse reactions.
+As a psychoactive drug, ketamine can lead to physical, psychiatric, and chronic health complications, emphasizing the importance of patient education and deterrence.

 It is especially important to tell your doctor if you are taking any sedatives, tranquilizers, narcotic pain relievers, anesthetics, or chemotherapy drugs since these have been shown to increase the risk of serious side effects when taken in combination with Ketamine.